 It seems to me that you’re feeling remorse or guilt about jumping into bed with this guy on date one.
 What I’ve learned from Chris, our wonderful resident 4-Way straight guy, is that sex is all that some guys “come” for and he should now be looking for a new conquest.
 I think that you two working out depends on several things: 1) The personality and actions of the guy.
-If he’s a jerk, he’ll be ready to move on, and then you don’t really want him anyway; 2) The quality of the connection over time; 3) You getting over your first-date sex guilt; 4) The phase of the moon (fate).
+If he’s a jerk, he’ll be ready to move on, and then you don’t really want him anyway; 2) The quality of the connection over time; 3) You getting over your sex on the first date sex guilt; 4) The phase of the moon (fate).

 So is there a chance this can work?
 Sure.
 Is there a chance that I will date men?
 Sure, but it’s not likely because it’s not what I want.
 My point here is that if you want to continue to get to know this guy, you have to change some of your thinking.
 There are people who have slept together on a first date who have stayed together.
 You and this guy could fall into this category, regardless of your past history or what people may tell you.
 If you want to continue, make it clear to him that you’re interested in seeing him more and in sharing more than physical intimacy and you have a fighting chance.

 BG, since there’s a little lag time between the time we receive a question and the time we answer it, I’ll bet this one has already worked itself out.
 But let’s pretend it hasn’t, just for shits and giggles.
 So now you’re worried that he won’t call you, that he doesn’t respect you, that he thinks you may be the town whore and he should head for the hills before the red light above your door burns out.